hydraulic-institute/edb/readme.md

 ### Deploying to Production
+11/14/22 - We are planning on moving this to [https://edl-prod.netlify.app](https://edl-prod.netlify.app)

 Production deployment requires a few more steps than beta, because we use Amazon Cloudfront to reduce response time.
 In addition, we use build flags to use compressed versions of the site to further increase response time.

 *More details to come on production deployment - we have not setup the URL or hosting site yet*.